 She most definitely was.

 Followed by four porters carrying their luggage, she and Charles climbed the arched risers.
-Their trunks had been sent to the ship.
+Their trunks had already been sent to the ship.

-Charles’s caressed her spine.
+As they ascended the stairs, Charles’s caressed her spine.

 A delicious tremor spiraled outward from where his palm lingered.
 She suppressed a slight gasp.
 Something more than curiosity stirred, making her impatient for his touches and kisses.